doiim/waku-chat-vue-plugin/README.md

 - `messageAgeToDownload`: (number) (optional) - Max age of messages in milisseconds which messages would be downloaded when user connects to chat.
 Default not considering age of messages.
 - `showSystemMessages`: (boolean) (optional) - Show or not system messages.
 Default not show.
 - `userChangeNick`: (boolean) (optional) - Allow users to change their nicknames.
-- `theme`: ('light' | 'dark') (optional) - Choose a theme, it will affect colors. if none is chosen light it will be chosen
 - `styleConfig`:(Object) (optional) - Allow you to change css.
 ALl of them are optional, if you don’t set any of them, a default value will be applied.
 They are:
   - colors:(Object) - Allow you to change colors of components.
     - light: (Object) - Allow you to change colors of light theme.